Magnitus-/ServerSetupScripts/README.md

 ### Cluster

-Similar to the single server, but under the ```test-cluster``` directory.
+Similar to the single server, but under the ```dev-cluster/aws``` directory.
 Also note that the **inventory** file will contain a list of several machines and you can ssh into any one of them.

 ## Test Ansible Roles